-If you have a pension ‘pot’ type of pension, you can take as much or as little cash out of it as you like, as long as you’re aged 55 or over (rising to 57 in 2028).
+If you have a pension ‘pot’ type of pension, usually you can take as much or as little cash out of it as you like, as long as you’re aged 55 or over (rising to 57 in 2028).

 Here, we look at what the rules say, and where to find advice if you need help working out the best options to suit your needs.

-If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide independent advice firm Fidelius to offer Rest Less members a free initial consultation* with a qualified financial advisor.
+If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide Chartered independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial adviser.
 There’s no obligation, however if the adviser feels you’d benefit from paid financial advice, they’ll talk you through how that works and the charges involved.

-Fidelius are rated 4.7 out of 5 from over 1,500 reviews on VouchedFor, the review site for financial advisors.
+Fidelius are rated 4.7 out of 5 from over 2,600 reviews on VouchedFor, the review site for financial advisers.

 If you have a defined contribution pension